nylander/likelihood-mapping-with-iqtree/README.md

 ### Example

-Run likelihood mapping while automatically setting number of quartets and automatic model selection, and report the fraction of "supported" quartets for the file:
+Run likelihood mapping while automatically setting number of quartets, use automatic model selection, and report the fraction of "supported" quartets for the input file (fasta formatted multiple-sequence alignment):

     $ ./run_iqtree_lmap.sh data/infile.fasta

 In this case, the result is printed to file `data/infile.fasta.lmap.out` with the following (tab-delimited) content:

     data/infile.fasta	0.66

 Note that the script also keeps the other files that iqtree2 creates, unless the `-x` option is used (see **Options**).

 ### Options